-While travelling around the world, we want the Race for Water vessel to be a venue for meeting and exchange.
+While travelling around the world, we want our stopovers to be a venue for meeting and exchange.
 We are rallying together the general public and decision makers around a matter of extreme urgency, namely ocean preservation, in particular from plastic pollution, and we are encouraging them to take action.

 We are raising awareness among as many people as possible through our travelling exhibitions, documentaries, public operations and media efforts.

 Aware that change will take place as a result of the young generations, the Foundation has already welcomed thousands of children aboard to visit the vessel and talk with the crew about the problem of plastic waste.

 Testimony from Juan Alberto Wu, President of L+1, a network of social entrepreneurs committed to promoting sustainable development in Peru:

 “Race for Water’s time with us in Peru has inspired us to seek solutions to the problems that form part of our everyday lives today.
 Peruvians are privileged to live on diverse land that boasts an abundance of resources.
 That’s why we need to act with a greater sense of responsibility.
 Race for Water is a role model…The Foundation’s teams have shown us that living sustainably by combining technology and the resources naturally provided by the planet can be very much a reality.
 Today, we have the tools at our disposal, it’s down to us to put them to good use.”